gamtiq/amd-proc-plugin/README.md

 Sets the default loader/plugin that should be used when it is not specified inside resource name.
 The value of the parameter should represent plugin name without the trailing exclamation sign (e.g. `'text'` or '[view](https://github.com/gamtiq/amd-view-plugin)').

+### setParamSeparator(sSeparator: String)

+Sets the separator for procedure parameters that are specified inside resource name.

 ## Licence